Nestlé uses pulp and paper products for food packaging, wrapping and transportation, as well as in our office stationery and marketing materials.

 We are also partnering with Airbus and Earthworm Foundation to use Starling to identify forest loss in our sourcing landscapes.
 It will also help us understand whether this is resulting in the deforestation and degradation of High Carbon Value (HCV) forests.
 Following the development of base maps, we undertook field missions in 2019 to gauge the accuracy of the data.
 We have since used this technology to analyze changes in forest cover across four key priority landscapes: Northwest Russia; South-eastern U.S.; British Columbia, Canada; and Sumatra, Indonesia.
 This increased visibility allows us to observe changes in real-time.
 The information has informed more targeted discussions with suppliers on forest cover change alerts and supported the development of forest-positive interventions and solutions with them and other stakeholders.

-We use Starling data from these four landscapes to map trends in forest biomass and carbon to support future resource use planning decisions.
+We also use Starling data from the four key priority landscapes to map trends in forest biomass and carbon to support future resource use planning decisions.
 Our commitment to net zero emissions by 2050 will also push us to seek new innovations to inset emissions through restoration and conservation activities in these landscapes and other forest sources with our pulp and paper suppliers.

 Social conflicts around land use and land rights are frequent in Brazil and throughout Latin America.
 We support Earthworm’s Free, Prior and Informed Consent (FPIC) training program, which aims to address expertise gaps in this field.
 The program, in conjunction with 3M, is establishing a set of practices in the private sector that protect community rights and prevent social conflicts by creating shared values between forestry companies and local communities, including indigenous peoples.